isaacnmm/pestpolicy-hugo2XX/content/posts/do-cockroaches-eat-bed-bugs/index.md

 ## Conclusion
 Do cockroaches eat bed bugs?
 NO. The fact that cockroaches eat bed bugs does not make them a reliable pest control method.
 You have noticed that bed bugs dont constitute the main diet for cockroaches.

 Cockroaches feed on almost anything they come across.
-That means, they dont go hunting for bed bugs wherever they are.�Obviously, you cant resolve to have enough cockroaches to feed on the bed bugs in your house.
+That means, they dont go hunting for bed bugs wherever they are.Obviously, you cant resolve to have enough cockroaches to feed on the bed bugs in your house.

 You would end up with a hoard of roaches, hence creating another problem.
 Furthermore, bed bugs reproduce very rapidly and will replenish their population in a matter of time.